Dragod/unity-build/README.md

 # Unity-build
-Bash script to run unity sass builds
+Bash script to run unity grunt tasks to compile sass

 ### How to use: